vandupro/Salesagents-magento-2/README.md

       + commission type, commision value.

     c.
 Global:
-    - SA's first name will be displayed as "Sales Agent: <firstname>" instead of "<firstname>" on all pages of the website.
+    - SA's first name will be displayed as "Sales Agent: firstname" instead of "firstname" on all pages of the website.